-This four year running event will connect industry executives, advocates, scientists and thinkers together to envision a sustainable future for the cannabis industry – and provide decision-makers with the tools they need to make positive changes today.
+This four year running event connected industry executives, advocates, scientists and thinkers together to envision a sustainable future for the cannabis industry – and provided decision-makers with the tools they need to make positive changes today.

-The Symposium is also an opportunity for networking and developing new collaborative opportunities to further sustainability initiatives in 2019 and beyond.
+The Symposium was also an opportunity for networking and developing new collaborative opportunities to further sustainability initiatives in 2019 and beyond.

 2019 Keynote Speaker